zeek-plugins/igmp/README.md

-# IGMP parser for Zeek IDS
+# IGMP packet analyzer in Spicy